nguyenngocbaocmt02/BOSS/README.md

 For AFHQ-CAT, please check out [here](https://github.com/clovaai/stargan-v2-tensorflow/tree/master).

 We also provide stats files for these datasets at [here](https://drive.google.com/drive/folders/1rNF6jJ5T1UNpLTkuEqwIrFdq9vyw5Cbj).
-Store these stats files to the folder stats which is in the cleanfid installed folder (`~/anaconda3/envs/boss/lib/python3.9/site-packages/cleanfid/stats`).
+Store these stats files in the folder stats which is in the cleanfid installed folder (`~/anaconda3/envs/boss/lib/python3.9/site-packages/cleanfid/stats`).

 ### Run pretrained models with Bellmanstepsizes ###